DE-TUM/GNCE/Readme.md

 "query" is the SPARQL query, and "triples" is the list of triples that are part of the query.<br>

+#### Example Data
+The used datasets, queries and results from the paper can boe found under the following link:
+XXX

 ### Embedding Generation
 The first step is to generate embeddings for the entities occurring in the given queries.
 For that, the file `embeddings_generator.py` is used.
 In the corresponding